 Talking about the Jacobian, we can differentiate the velocity constraint to get the acceleration constraint.
 For that we can use a product rule-chain rule combo.
 By the product rule,

 where .
 By the chain rule,

 Usually it’s not required doing such a workload but I think it is a good vector calculus exercise.

 Let us consider the linear motion of two points and .
 To keep things down to earth we use block matrices again.
 Let’s define

 That is, the position and the velocity vector, respecively.
 Then, the vector stacking the 3 distance constraints that keep the points together at anytime is

 The Jacobian is then

 where is the identity matrix.
-Note that the Jacobian is a row vector of the gradients.
-I wrote it here in block form.
-From those we can identify the velocity constraint vector easely by inspection.
+Note that the Jacobian is just a vector of gradients in block form.
+From those we can compute the velocity constraint vector easely.

 We can see now that building the Jacobian by inspection is more painless, and predict that can be specially in the presence of angular motion.